How do you run a faster marathon? I have been asked numerous times ‘Nate, what do I have to do to run faster'.

 Relaxed, almost as if they did not even race.
 Why is that?

-They took their easy days easy (and bear in mind ‘easy’ varies with the Kenyans as well as other national to elite level athletes) and they spend a significant amount of time training at or below their race pace.
+They took their easy days easy.
+In addition, they spent a significant amount of time training at or below their race pace.

-That being said, some of the best Kenyan and American runners I have trained with run extremely slow on their easy days (as slow as 10-11 minute per mile pace).
+Remember, some of the best Kenyan and American runners I have trained with run extremely slow on their easy days.

 Runners who can average sub 5 minute pace for 26.2 miles, that is extremely easy pace.